CatchemAL/CatchemAlphaZero/README.md

   <figcaption><br/>Visualisation of the network architecture for TicTacToe using Tensorboard.</figcaption>
 </div><br/>

-To train the neural network, the network learns through self-play.
+To improve the neural network, CAZ learns through self-play.
 The steps are:
 1. Play a game against itself relying on MCTS and the neural network
 2. At each step, improve the current policy via MCTS - MCTS is a policy improvement operator
 3. Record the outcome of the match after the game is played to completion